FG-Unofficial-Developers-Guild/FG-PFRPG-TotalEncumbrance/README.md

 * Compute and display total net worth (value of all items + coins) at the top of the treasure box on the Inventory tab.
 * Provide support for extraplanar containers by ignoring the weight of carried (but not equipped) items in supported contaners ('of holding', 'portable hole', 'handy haversack', 'efficient quiver'.

-# Compatibility and Configuration
+# Compatibility and Instructions
-This extension has been tested with [FantasyGrounds Classic](https://www.fantasygrounds.com/home/FantasyGroundsClassic.php) 3.3.11 and [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.0.0 (2020-09-03).
+This extension has been tested with [FantasyGrounds Classic](https://www.fantasygrounds.com/home/FantasyGroundsClassic.php) 3.3.11 and [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.0.0 (2020-10-22).

 In-game controls for enabling/disabling/configuring some extension components are in FantasyGrounds' "Options" menu.
 Any values designed to be user-modifiable are located in [scripts/encumbrance_globals.lua](https://github.com/bmos/FG-PFRPG-TotalEncumbrance/blob/master/scripts/encumbrance_globals.lua) and include: